python/cpython/Doc/library/math.rst

    Return the binomial coefficient indexed by the pair of integers n >= k >= 0.

    It is the coefficient of kth term in polynomial expansion of the expression (1 + x)^n.
-It is also termed as the number of ways to choose an unordered subset of k elements from a fixed set of n elements, usually called *n choose k*.
+It is also known as the number of ways to choose an unordered subset of k elements from a fixed set of n elements, usually called *n choose k*.